 Do you work from home, in an office, or maybe both?
 Nowadays, there is often an opportunity to be flexible.
 You can efficiently work in your home workplace, on a train, in a cafée or travel anywhere in the world, as long as there is an internet connection.
 You no longer need to be physically in an office or workplace.
 Hence, many people now work remotely.

-The world has simply shrunk—at least regarding accessibility.
+The world has shrunk merely—at least regarding accessibility.

-Therefore, to find out more, I asked a number of well-known WordPress experts about what their home workplaces look like and what hardware they use.
+Therefore, to find out more, I asked several well-known WordPress experts about what their home workplaces look like and what hardware they use.

 Are you curious about these WordPress mavens and how their home workplaces look?
 I am!

 Ahmad Awais – Ridiculously hard-working Full Stack Web Developer ❯ Regular WordPress Core Contributor ❯ TEDx Speaker ❯ Spends 50% of his time building FOSS (Free & Open Source Software) ❯ WordPress Advocate & Community Evangelist ❯ DevOps fanboy ❯ Cracks silly jokes ❯ Loves his wife (Maedah)!

 You can visit my blog, say Hi to me on Twitter @MrAhmadAwais — and find my latest open source work on GitHub.
 Read what I’ve been up to in 2015! & 2016!
 And subscribe to my WordPress Takeaway newsletter if you want my take on the WordPress community.